 What is distinctive about MCC?

-MCC is a prime example of smart U.S. Government assistance in action, benefiting both developing countries and U.S. taxpayers through:
+MCC forms partnerships with some of the world’s poorest countries, but only those committed to good governance, economic freedom, and investing in their citizens.
+MCC is a prime example of smart U.S. Government assistance in action, benefiting both developing countries and the United States through:

 What is MCC achieving?

-- agriculture and irrigation,
+- agriculture and irrigation

-- transportation (roads, bridges, ports),
+- transportation infrastructure (roads, bridges, ports)

-- water supply and sanitation,
+- water supply and sanitation